mehakagg1313/Face-Recognition-Security-System/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-* Microsoft Teams clone project built during Microsoft Engage 2021 program.
+* Face Recognition Security System project built during Microsoft Engage 2022 program.
-* It is a video call and chat application through which we can chat before, during and after a video call.
+* This programme processes frames from live video and compares detected faces against a set of known face encodings.
 * The video call can take place between maximum 2 people at once.

 ### Salient Features